paulmorio/sdp/arduino/readme.md

 From now on, hit enter after each command.

 * ATRE    -   Reset to factory defaults - NB THIS CHANGES THE GUARD CHAR TO +
-* ATMY G7    -   Set node ID for secure remote programming
+* ATMY 7G    -   Set node ID for secure remote programming
+* ATRI G7   -   Set node ID of device to be programmed (match arduino ATMY)
 * ATRP1  -   Allow wireless reprogramming of the Arduino
 * ATID0007   -   Set the pan ID to 0x0007.
 * ATEA LuckyNumberSeven  -   Set encryption key